SwaroopGiri/RaspberryPi-OMV-NAS/README.md

-# How to convert any external storage into NAS with OpenMediaVault on RaspberryPi
+# How to configure any external storage into NAS with OpenMediaVault on RaspberryPi
 ***
 **Important Information**